dinglebott/money-meta/README.md

 `diagnostics.py` has functions to output the probability distributions of the models on 2024-2025 data, separated by true/false predictions.
 These can be used as benchmarks/thresholds to compare probabilities of live predictions against.\
 The `dist` folder contains a Dockerfile and FastAPI setup, along with all the models and other dependencies.\
 The `docs` folder contains the HTML file and other components for a PWA deployment.\
-*Both those folders were almost 100% Claude, don't ask me how they work.*\
 `nnTrainer.py`, `xgbTrainer.py`, and `train_model` are deprecated (see explanatory note above).
 They were originally used to get leak-free predictions for training the meta-model.\
 <br/>